switchboard-xyz/switchboard/cli/README.md

   -u, --rpcUrl=<value>          alternate RPC url
-  -v, --verbose                 log everything --accountName=<value>         (required) Named account to load from your nearCredentialsDir --metadata=<value>            metadata of the crank for easier identification --name=<value>                name of the crank for easier identification --nearCredentialsDir=<value>  [default: /Users/gally/.near-credentials] Alternative directory for near credentials.
+  -v, --verbose                 log everything --accountName=<value>         (required) Named account to load from your nearCredentialsDir --metadata=<value>            metadata of the oracle for easier identification --name=<value>                name of the oracle for easier identification --nearCredentialsDir=<value>  [default: /Users/gally/.near-credentials] Alternative directory for near credentials.
                                 Defaults to ~/.near-credentials
   --networkId=<option>          [default: testnet] Near network ID to connect to